 A full transit takes between 8 and 10 hours.

-There is an immense amount of traffic.
+There's an immense amount of traffic.
 According to the Panama Canal Museum, 12,000 to 15,000 vessels traverse it each year.
 In 2017, the volume of traffic was 13,548 vessels transporting 403.8 million tons of cargo.
 That works out to about 40 ships each and every day.
 You may notice long lines of ships queuing at each end.
-Most people are unaware that it is not “first come, first served”.
+Most people are unaware that it's not “first come, first served”.
 In fact, the transit bookings are often made more than a year in advance.
-Rest assured that if you are not on the ship, it will not wait for you.
+One of the facts about Panama Canal is you can rest assured that if you're not on the ship, it won't wait for you.

 #3.
 Traffic Volume